cboulanger/ehrlich-bibliometrie/readme.md

 The figures can be found in the ["docs" subdirectory](./docs/) and are published [here](https://cboulanger.github.io/ehrlich-bibliometrie/).

-The data for the following queries were obtained by querying the Web of Science and OpenAlex databases and by automatic citation extraction from the full texts of the Zeitschrift für Rechtssoziologie, the Journal of Law and Society, and a collection of legal sociology textbooks between 1960 and 1989.
+The data was obtained by a) querying the Web of Science and OpenAlex databases via the [German Competence Network for Bibliometrics](https://bibliometrie.info/en/) and b) by computational citation extraction from the full texts of the Zeitschrift für Rechtssoziologie, the Journal of Law and Society, and a collection of legal sociology textbooks between 1960 and 1989.

 It is to be expected that the data from the citation extraction will be partially incorrect and incomplete.
 This is due to the shortcomings of the automated extraction at the time of the research.
 However, these errors should be evenly distributed; results that do not concern individual values but express larger trends should be relatively reliable.

 ## Requirements & Configuration